Stat-Cook/deident/paper.md

 -   perturbation – the addition of user-defined random noise to a numeric variable

-Following the design principles of the existing tidyverse(Wickham et al.
-2019) domain for ease of adoption.
+Following the design principles of the existing tidyverse (Wickham et al. 2019) domain for ease of adoption.
 The package includes tools to create a single pipeline for the application of a multi-step deidentification pipeline to multiple files stored within the same repository, alongside the option to serialize/ define the pipeline to/ via yaml.
 This approach allows a researcher to design and implement an appropriate de-identification plan and deliver it to the research support/ business intelligence team of an organisation with limited knowledge of the sensitive data.
 The supply of an easy method for de-identifying data sets which requires little scripting knowledge by Trust staff may aid in overcoming several information governance risks that keep operational data siloed within health Trusts.

 # Comparison to existing R packages

-Several packages have undergone development for the implementation of `encryption` methods to minimize identifiability within data sets (e.g. ‘anonymizer’(Hendricks 2017), ‘deidentifyr’(Wilkins 2019) and ‘digest’(Antoine Lucas et al. 2021)).
-While these packages implement a variety of encryption tools, such systems are not infallible(Wang and Yu 2005; Szikora and Lazányi 2022 ) especially if the data being encrypted is drawn from a known domain such as common names.
+Several packages have undergone development for the implementation of `encryption` methods to minimize identifiability within data sets (e.g. ‘anonymizer’ (Hendricks 2017), ‘deidentifyr’ (Wilkins 2019) and ‘digest’ (Antoine Lucas et al. 2021)).
+While these packages implement a variety of encryption tools, such systems are not infallible (Wang and Yu 2005; Szikora and Lazányi 2022 ) especially if the data being encrypted is drawn from a known domain such as common names.
 This package introduces the stateful ‘pseudonymization’ method by which string vectors are replaced by a randomly generated hash the first time they are observed and then preserved for re-use.
 As such, breaking a single hash no longer exposes the ‘key’ and ‘salt’ the encryption relies on.
 In addition, this package introduces methods for removing pseudo-identifiability (identification via the combination of features) via the other methods included.